Lançados: Origin

 Lançados would live and trade in coastal areas, either individually or in small groups, and with the knowledge and protection of native Africans.
-Over time some lançado settlements grew large enough they could impose violence on local peoples without fear of reprisal.
+Over time some lançado settlements grew large enough that they could impose violence on local peoples without fear of reprisal.
 They also built their own ships and recruited Africans known as grumetes to serve as auxiliary soldiers.

-The lançados were primarily active on the Senegal, Gambia, Casamance, and Guinea valleys; the Cacheu and Geba River regions in current-day Guinea-Bissau; and in the Port Loko region in current-day Sierra Leone, although they lived as far southwest as Elmina.
+The lançados were primarily active on the Senegal, Gambia, Casamance, and Guinea valleys; the Cacheu and Geba River regions in current-day Guinea-Bissau; and in the Port Loko region in current-day Sierra Leone.
+They lived as far southwest as Elmina.
 Perhaps their largest settlements were at Buba and Rio Grande de Buba in present-day Guinea-Bissau.

 It was uncommon for male lançados to bring Portuguese or other white women with them to Africa.
 Instead, they took African wives or concubines, fathering Afro-Portuguese children with them.
 Some individual lançados lived so long with African people that they integrated into local cultures, abandoning their previous Portuguese identities.
 Sustained contact between the Portuguese and local African peoples established Portuguese—or at least a proto-creole derived from Portuguese—as a West African lingua franca almost as widespread as the native Mande languages.

-The coastal lançados constituted a new sociocultural group that spoke Portuguese, dressed in European clothes, and lived in rectangular Portuguese-style houses with whitewashed walls and verandas, but which also adopted local African customs such as tattooing and scarification.
+The coastal lançados and their descendants constituted a new sociocultural group that spoke Portuguese, dressed in European clothes, and lived in rectangular Portuguese-style houses with whitewashed walls and verandas.
+They also adopted local African customs such as tattooing and scarification.
 Their religious beliefs were likewise a mix of Catholicism, West African Vodun, and ancestor worship.
-The strong linguistic and familial ties between the lançados, their descendents, and native people resulted in a distinct Luso-African culture that partially persists into the 21st century.
+The strong linguistic and familial ties between the lançados, their descendants, and native people resulted in a distinct Luso-African culture that partially persists into the 21st century.